bacontime/blog-mirror/nature/astrosymbols.md

 </tr>
 <tr>
 <td class="catsym">Pluto<br>♇<br><small>alt: ⯓⯔⯕⯖⯡</small></td>
 <td>Widest (but not most massive) object in the Kuiper belt.
 Weird tilted orbit.
 Big heart-shaped plain of solid nitrogen the size of Texas.
 Equitorial dark spots made of tholins (space tar), the biggest of which is called "Cthulhu Macula".
 Mountains made of water ice.
 Thin hazy atmosphere.
-May have had liquid nitrogen lakes in the past.(And no, I don't know why the unicode standard includes 5 variant symbols for Pluto.)</td>
+May have had liquid nitrogen lakes and subsurface water oceans in the past.
+(And yes, the unicode standard includes 5 variant symbols for Pluto.)</td>
 <td>Ruler of the underworld.
-God of wealth.
+God of mineral wealth.
 Kidnapped Ceres' daughter, who must now stay in the underworld each winter because she ate an underworldly pomegranate.</td>
 </tr>
 <tr>
 <td class="catsym">Haumea<br></td>